 I've been subjected to unjust decisions made by a judge in my court case and I believe a personal characteristic protected by the law was involved.
 Will you investigate my complaint?

-No. The department has no jurisdiction over decisions made in courts.
+No. The Department has no jurisdiction over decisions made in courts.

-The welfare department reduced my monthly grant and I don’t think it was fair.
+The Welfare Department reduced my monthly grant and I don"t think it was fair.
 Can I file a complaint with your department?

 If I'm seeking a driver's license or another service provided by the state or local government, is it a violation of the Human Rights Act for them to inquire about my immigration status?

 To inquire about one's immigration status is likely to elicit information about national origin, a protected class under the Human Rights Act.
 If such questions are asked only of those who appear to be of a certain national origin and not of others, such a practice would also violate the Act.
-A public service may ask questions designed to determine if the individual seeking public service is eligible for that service, however.
+A public servant may ask questions designed to determine if the individual seeking public service is eligible for that service, however.